Driving The Ring Of Kerry: Everything You Need To Know!

 Basically when you’re driving through the Ring of Kerry there are countless opportunities to pull over and check out the amazing views that surround you.

-But to make things easier, a large car park has been established here and this is where the coaches pull in.
+But to make things easier, a large car park has been established here and this is where the coaches pull in!

-It’s a great view, but if you don’t want crowds, then just pull in somewhere a little further up (or wait until the coach goes!)
+It’s a great view, but if you don’t want the crowds, then just pull in somewhere a little further up (or wait until the coach goes!)

 Stop 9: Loher Stone Fort